MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-toolchain.md

 A DevOps toolchain is a collection of tools that enables DevOps teams to collaborate across the entire product lifecycle and to tackle key DevOps fundamentals.

-The tools a DevOps toolchain includes operate as an integrated unit for planning, continuous integration, continuous delivery, operations, collaboration, and feedback.
+The tools a DevOps toolchain include operate as an integrated unit for planning, continuous integration, continuous delivery, operations, collaboration, and feedback.
 You can review some examples of DevOps technologies across different DevOps stages in [Define your DevOps technology ecosystem](../considerations/devops-principles-and-practices.md#define-your-devops-technology-ecosystem).

 ## DevOps toolchain considerations